rowtype-yoga/purescript-lazy-joe/README.md

 console.log(chalk.blue('blue', 'azul', 'blau'));
 ```

-In purescript functions are curried, so we need to uncurry them using `curried`:
+In purescript functions are curried, so we need to curry them using `curried`:

 ```purescript
 main :: Effect Unit